From the Database tool window (for any table within a DB data source):

 (Alternatively, you can double-click the cell or simply start typing.)

-To save the modified value, press EnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnter or click a different cell.
+To save the modified value, press EnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnterEnter.
 To cancel editing, press EscapeEscapeEscapeEscapeEscape, Escape or Ctrl+GEscapeEscapeEscapeEscapeEscapeEscapeEscapeEscape.

 |Quick Documentation||Ctrl+Q||Use this command or shortcut to open the quick documentation view.
 To close the view, press EscapeEscapeEscapeEscapeEscape, Escape or Ctrl+GEscapeEscapeEscapeEscapeEscapeEscapeEscapeEscape.
 For more information, see Using the quick documentation view.|